andrewcumming/phys457/lecture1.md

 ## Further Reading

-- Chapter 8 of Townsend
+- Section 8.1 of Townsend for the basic idea behind the path integral.
 - [The Principle of Least Action](https://www.feynmanlectures.caltech.edu/II_19.html) from Volume 2 of the Feynman Lectures on Physics.
 See also [Optics: The Principle of Least Time](https://www.feynmanlectures.caltech.edu/I_26.html) from Volume 1.